Esri/arcgis-maps-sdk-kotlin-samples/create-and-save-map/README.md

 * ArcGISMap
 * Portal

+## Additional information

+This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-ArcGIS Online, ArcGIS Pro, portal, publish, share, web map
+ArcGIS Online, ArcGIS Pro, geoviewcompose, portal, publish, share, web map